Anna Freud: Early psychoanalytic work

 In 1922 Anna Freud presented her paper "Beating Fantasies and Daydreams" to the Vienna Psychoanalytical Society and became a member of the society.
+According to Ruth Menahem, the case presented, that of a 15-year-old girl, is in fact her own, since at that time she had no patients yet.
 In 1923, she began her own psychoanalytical practice with children and by 1925 she was teaching at the Vienna Psychoanalytic Training Institute on the technique of child analysis, her approach to which she set out in her first book, An Introduction to the Technique of Child Analysis, published in 1927.

 Among the first children Anna Freud took into analysis were those of Dorothy Burlingham.
 In 1925 Burlingham, heiress to the Tiffany luxury jewellery retailer, had arrived in Vienna from New York with her four children and entered analysis firstly with Theodore Reik and then, with a view to training in child analysis, with Freud himself.
 Anna and Dorothy soon developed "intimate relations that closely resembled those of lesbians", though Anna "categorically denied the existence of a sexual relationship".
 After the Burlinghams moved into the same apartment block as the Freuds in 1929 she became, in effect, the children's stepparent.
+In 1930, Anna and Dorothy bought a cottage together.

 In 1927 Anna Freud and Burlingham set up a new school in collaboration with a family friend, Eva Rosenfeld, who ran a foster care home in the Hietzing district of Vienna.
 Rosenfeld provided the space in the grounds of her house and Burlingham funded the building and equipping of the premises.
 The objective was to provide a psychoanalytically informed education and Anna contributed to the teaching.
 Most pupils were either in analysis or children of analysands or practitioners.
 Peter Blos and Erik Erikson joined the staff of the Hietzing school at the beginning of their psychoanalytic careers, Erikson entering into a training analysis with Anna.
 The school closed in 1932.